NOTNA9015/Cobat/README.md

 # Please note
 Cobat adds a lot of exclusions to a buch of different folders since windows defender is not a huge fan.
 Which could open doors to real malware so use at your own risk.
-Also if you have any other antivirus than windows defender you have the add the exclusions manually.
+### If you have any other antivirus than windows defender you have the add the exclusions manually.